chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 We’ve met all the conditions we set when we embarked upon this task:

 0. Create a button to load the comments
-0. Load the comments if the page was navigated to with the <code>#comments</code> hash
+0. Load the comments if the page was navigated to with the `#comments` hash
-0. Load the comments if the user clicks an anchor to jump to <code>#comments</code> section
+0. Load the comments if the user clicks an anchor to jump to `#comments` section

 As we saw in [the statistics](#the-weigh-in "The Weigh In") of Disqus’ impact, these aren’t massive savings, but they’ll certainly help out some of my users whom I know are browsing on slow connections and slow mobile phones.

 ---

 We still have a small thorn when it comes to users without Javascript enabled.
-Of course, the <code>noscript</code> tag will display a message, <q>Please enable Javascript to view comments,</q> but there’s no way for those users to view the comments.
+Of course, the `noscript` tag will display a message, <q>Please enable Javascript to view comments,</q> but there’s no way for those users to view the comments.
 On the other hand, Disqus have [discussion pages](https://disqus.com/home/discussion/chrisburnell/a_slice_of_heaven_chris_burnell_28 "Disqus Discussion Page for A Slice of Heaven") for each of your articles, but the URL isn’t predictable enough to print this URL with my CMS ([Jekyll](http://jekyllrb.com/ "Jekyll")) dynamically; furthermore, these pages don’t work without Javascript enabled anyway.

 [A List Apart](http://alistapart.com "A List Apart") has a pretty nice solution to this in the same vein as Disqus, but it works without Javascript enabled, for example: [this comments page](http://alistapart.com/comments/client-education-and-post-launch-success#337686 "The Comments for Client Education and Post-Launch Success on A List Apart").
-Maybe if Disqus was able to give a similar URL back in the case where Javascript is disabled, but as it’s an external service, this doesn’t seem possible without Javascript. <code>https://disqus.com/comments/?url=http://chrisburnell.com/articles/a-slice-of-heaven</code> is a possible solution to a minor problem—let’s hope Disqus implements something like this soon.
+Maybe if Disqus was able to give a similar URL back in the case where Javascript is disabled, but as it’s an external service, this doesn’t seem possible without Javascript. `https://disqus.com/comments/?url=http://chrisburnell.com/articles/a-slice-of-heaven` is a possible solution to a minor problem—let’s hope Disqus implements something like this soon.

 ---